NyxHexen/CI_MS2_MM/readme.md

 ---

 ## Introduction
-An online based mathematics academy.
-Whether 5 or 65 we have got something for everyone!
-Discover interactive online maths tuition at it's best!
+A school of mathematics with a web presence.
+Whether you're 5 or 65, we have something for you!
+Discover the best interactive math tutoring available online!

 ---